 space capsule with astronauts Lt.
 Col. L. Gordon

 Cooper and Lt.
 Cmdr.
 Charles Conrad.
 Be sure to also take a look at the

-list the newest Lake Champlain Assn. page soon (Note the web person
+the newest Lake Champlain Assn. web page.
+(Note the web person

-from the old site passed away along with the passwords, so a new site is being built).
+from the old site passed away along with the passwords).

 After about six months, it was time to go back to Great Lakes for my

 Interior Communication Electrician or IC.
 Navy electronics school was

 very difficult for me, and each night I attended "Stupid Study" to help me understand

 the fast paced theory that we covered each day.

 While attending school, I took some time off and ventured up to Milwaukee where I